traviskemper/pymatgen/README.rst

 **Official docs:** http://www.pymatgen.org

+Remove everything but the core to build streamm off of.

+Travis Kemper

 Pymatgen (Python Materials Genomics) is a robust, open-source Python library for materials analysis.
 These are some of the main features: